California Horseback Riding Trails and Maps

 CA 13.8 mi Asphalt, Concrete

-Stretching from Morgan Hill up to the southern extent of the San Francisco Bay, the Coyote Creek Trail is one of the longest trails in San Jose.
-More than 25 miles are currently open in three main...
+Overview Stretching from Morgan Hill up to the southern extent of the San Francisco Bay, the Coyote Creek Trail is one of the longest trails in San Jose.
+The 26.9 miles of trail exist in three main...

-The spectacular Cross Marin Trail (previously known as the Sir Francis Drake Bikeway) follows the route of the former North Pacific Coast Railroad and roughly parallels the sinuous Sir Francis Drake...
+Overview The spectacular Cross Marin Trail (previously known as the Sir Francis Drake Bikeway) follows the route of the former North Pacific Coast Railroad and roughly parallels the sinuous Sir...

 CA 5.3 mi Asphalt, Dirt, Gravel

-The Crystal Springs Regional Trail offers tranquil views of two long, narrow reservoirs and a lake that sit atop the San Andreas Rift Zone, a geologic fault that shook violently in the destructive...
+Overview The Crystal Springs Regional Trail offers tranquil views of two long, narrow reservoirs and a lake that sits atop the San Andreas Rift Zone, a geologic fault that shook violently in the...

 This innovative road-to-trail project opened for public use in March 2014.
 The trail, which features stunning Pacific Ocean views, makes use of a former portion of California's State Route 1, which...